aryanGupta-09/PaperTrail/README.md

 # PaperTrail

-An integrated information system that enables researchers, professionals, and innovators to efficiently discover relevant research papers and patents, and connect with domain experts.
-By consolidating multiple databases, this system reduces the manual effort of searching scattered information, streamlining the research and development process.
+PaperTrail is an integrated information system designed to enable efficient discovery of research papers, patents, and domain experts through a Gemini-based query interface and multi-database integration.

+It incorporates a distributed query processing pipeline utilizing schema and entity matching to harmonize databases across separate machines, ensuring reliable data retrieval and real-time result consolidation.

 ## Tech Stack